flitbit/etz/README.md

 make test
 ```

-Since this is brand spanking new on `2014-04-16`, and since I'm relatively new to Erlang, I welcome any feedback, issues, pull requests (especially those with more tests or integrations).
+Since this is brand spanking new on `2014-04-16`, and since I'm relatively new to Erlang, I welcome any feedback, issues, and pull requests (especially those with more tests or integrations).

 Peace.